 Historical Case Studies: Tail Hedges in Action

 History doesn't repeat, but drawdowns rhyme.
-Every major crash teaches the same lesson, and most investors learn it the expensive way.
+Most investors learn the lesson the expensive way.

-Three market crises over the past two decades offer three very different tests for tail hedge programs.
+Three market crises over the past two decades put tail hedge programs through very different tests.
 A systemic banking collapse.
-The fastest equity crash in recorded history.
-A slow, grinding rate-driven bear market.
-Each one rewarded different program designs and punished different assumptions.
-Together, they show why the details of program design matter far more than the label “tail hedge.”
+The fastest equity crash on record.
+A slow, grinding bear market driven by rate hikes.
+Each rewarded different program designs and punished different assumptions, which is why the details of program design matter far more than the label “tail hedge.”

 2008 Global Financial Crisis

 Correlations across asset classes converged sharply.
 Equities, credit, commodities, even parts of the government bond market fell together.
-Portfolios built on diversification discovered that “diversification” was a story that broke under stress.
-The only instruments that protected portfolios were those with explicit contractual payoffs: options with defined strikes and defined expiries.
+Portfolios built on diversification discovered that “diversification” was a narrative that broke under stress.
+The only instruments that actually protected capital were those with explicit contractual payoffs: options with defined strikes and defined expiries.

 Far OTM puts that cost fractions of a percent per year became enormously valuable as the index fell through their strike prices.
 The nonlinear payoff profile meant that as markets moved deeper into the tail, gains accelerated.
 Universa Investments, which now manages roughly $20 billion per SEC filings, reportedly generated dramatic returns during this period running a dedicated tail hedge program.
-The pattern is instructive: dedicated tail funds carry meaningful costs during calm markets, but their performance is concentrated almost entirely in crisis windows.
+The pattern here is instructive.
+Dedicated tail funds carry meaningful costs during calm markets, but their performance concentrates almost entirely in crisis windows.
 Over a full cycle that includes a major tail event, the math tends to work.
 Without one, the drag is real and persistent.

 The lesson

-Diversification is not a hedge.
-It is a bet that correlations stay low.
+Diversification isn't a hedge.
+It's a bet that correlations stay low.
 In 2008, that bet lost.
 Only explicit convexity protected.

 March 2020: The COVID Crash